 A significant portion of our revenue is concentrated in a small number of customers.
-Our customers include many large national and regional grocery, mass-merchandise, drugstore, wholesale and convenience store chains in our core markets of North America, U.K. and Mexico.
-Sales to Wal-Mart, our top customer in 2010, 2009 and 2008 accounted for 31.0%, 33.5% and 35.8%, respectively, of our total revenue.
-Sales to our top ten customers in 2010, 2009 and 2008 accounted for 55.0%, 60.0% and 62.0%, respectively, of our total revenue.
+Our customers include many large national and regional grocery, mass-merchandise, drugstore, wholesale and convenience store chains in our core markets of North America, U.K. and Mexico, as well as customers for whom we manufacture beverages on a contract basis.
+Sales to Walmart, our top customer in 2011, 2010 and 2009 accounted for 31.6%, 31.0% and 33.5%, respectively, of our total revenue.
+Sales to our top ten customers in 2011, 2010 and 2009 accounted for 55.1%, 55.4% and 60.0%, respectively, of our total revenue.
 We expect that sales of our products to a limited number of customers will continue to account for a high percentage of our revenue for the foreseeable future.

-On January 27, 2009, we received written notice from Wal-Mart stating that Wal-Mart was exercising its right to terminate, without cause, our Exclusive U.S. Supply Contract, effective on January 28, 2012.
-Pursuant to the terms of the Exclusive U.S. Supply Contract, we are the exclusive supplier to Wal-Mart of retailer brand CSDs in the United States.
-The termination provision of the Exclusive U.S. Supply Contract provides for exclusivity to be phased out over a period of three years following notice of termination.
-Accordingly, we had the exclusive right to supply at least two-thirds of Wal-Mart's total CSD volume in the United States during the first 12 months of the Notice Period, and we had the exclusive right to supply at least one-third of Wal-Mart's total CSD volume in the U.S. during the second 12 months of the Notice Period.
-Notwithstanding the termination of the Exclusive U.S. Supply Contract, we continue to supply Wal-Mart and its affiliated companies, under annual non-exclusive supply agreements, with a variety of products in the United States, Canada, U.K. and Mexico, including CSDs, clear, still and sparkling flavored waters, juice, juice-based products, bottled water, energy drinks and ready-to-drink teas.
+On January 27, 2009, we received written notice from Walmart stating that Walmart was exercising its right to terminate, without cause, our Exclusive U.S. Supply Contract, effective on January 28, 2012.
+Pursuant to the terms of the Exclusive U.S. Supply Contract, we were the exclusive supplier to Walmart of retailer brand CSDs in the United States.
+The termination provision of the Exclusive U.S. Supply Contract provides for exclusivity to be phased out over a period of three years following notice of termination (the "Notice Period").
+Accordingly, we had the exclusive right to supply at least two-thirds of Walmart's total CSD volume in the United States during the first 12 months of the Notice Period, and we had the exclusive right to supply at least one-third of Walmart's total CSD volume in the U.S. during the second 12 months of the Notice Period.
+Notwithstanding the termination of the Exclusive U.S. Supply Contract, we continue to supply Walmart and its affiliated companies, under annual non-exclusive supply agreements, with a variety of products in the United States, Canada, U.K. and Mexico, including CSDs, clear, still and sparkling flavored waters, juice, juice-based products, bottled water, energy drinks and ready-to-drink teas.

-The loss of Wal-Mart or any significant customer, or customers that in the aggregate represent a significant portion of our revenue, or a material reduction in the amount of business we undertake with any such customer or customers, could have a material adverse effect on our operating results and cash flows.
-Furthermore, we could be adversely affected if Wal-Mart or any significant customer reacts unfavorably to any pricing of our products or decides to de-emphasize or reduce their product offerings in the categories with which we supply them.
-At January 1, 2011, we had \$274.5 million of customer relationships recorded as an intangible asset.
+The loss of Walmart or any significant customer, or customers that in the aggregate represent a significant portion of our revenue, or a material reduction in the amount of business we undertake with any such customer or customers, could have a material adverse effect on our operating results and cash flows.
+Furthermore, we could be adversely affected if Walmart or any significant customer reacts unfavorably to any pricing of our products or decides to de-emphasize or reduce their product offerings in the categories with which we supply them.
+At December 31, 2011, we had \$248.4 million of customer relationships recorded as an intangible asset.
 The permanent loss of any customer included in the intangible asset would result in impairment in the value of the intangible asset or accelerated amortization and could lead to an impairment of fixed assets that were used to service that client.